apache/druid/docs/tutorials/tutorial-kerberos-hadoop.md

 Find the hadoop version using command, `hadoop version`

-In case there are other softwares used with hadoop, like WanDisco, ensure that
+In case there is other software used with hadoop, like `WanDisco`, ensure that
 1. the necessary libraries are available
 2. add the requisite extensions to `druid.extensions.loadlist` in `conf/druid/_common/common.runtime.properties`